 Some Windows 10 users have reported that their screen brightness changes automatically or does not work properly.
 They can’t adjust the brightness.
-If Windows 10 Brightness is not working or changes automatically on your computer system, then this post will help you troubleshoot & fix the problem.
+If Windows 10 Brightness slider is not working or changes automatically on your computer system, then this post will help you troubleshoot & fix the problem.

 Windows 10 Brightness Control not working